hbc/NGS_Data_Analysis_Course/lessons/08-rnaseq-worksflow.md

 ### What's the goal for this lesson?

 * Use a series of command line tools to execute an RNA-Seq workflow
-* Automate a workflow by grouping a series of sequential commands into a script
+* Learning intricacies of various tools used in NGS analysis (parameters, usage, etc)
-* Modify and submit the workflow script to the cluster
+* Assesing input and output filetypes

 ## Running a Workflow